Raphtory/raphtory.github.io/_posts/2022-09-05-NHS-contracts.md

 With the same subset of data, we scraped PSC information from these companies, creating a vertex for PSC and a vertex for company.
 We attached the PSC's percentage of ownership as the weight of an edge linking PSC to Company.
 After filtering for PSC's owning more than 100 companies, we plotted scatter plots of PSC's registering new companies over time, in addition to a plot of PSC's closing companies over time.
 The hue of the points on the plots show the PSC's level of share ownership of the company, the darker the dot, the higher the share ownership percentage.

-<em>Unlike for company directors, Companies House does not store unique ID's for PSC's, so we created an ID using the PSC name, along with their date of birth.
+<em>Unlike for company directors, Companies House does not store unique ID's for PSC's, so we created an ID using the PSC's name, along with their date of birth.
 This explains why PSC's that are a Private Limited Company have "-00" attached to the end of their names.</em>

 ![]({{ site.baseurl }}/images/nhscontracts/registering.png)

 ![]({{ site.baseurl }}/images/nhscontracts/closing.png)

 In the second graph, PSCs such as Fd Secretarial Ltd and Woodberry Secretarial Limited are closing many companies where they hold 75% or more shares in short periods of time.
-Moreover, Sdg Secretaries Limited and Sdg Registrars Limited of the first graph, along with Fd Secretarial Ltd and Woodberry Secretarial Limited of the second graph, are all part of the same company formation agent structure.
+The most intriguing finding from this analysis is that Sdg Secretaries Limited and Sdg Registrars Limited of the first graph, along with Fd Secretarial Ltd and Woodberry Secretarial Limited of the second graph, are all part of the same company formation agent structure.

 ![]({{ site.baseurl }}/images/nhscontracts/dodgypscs.png)